-Just like older people, senior pets also need special care and attention.
-With continually improved technology available to them, veterinarians can take a very proactive approach to help maintain your older pet’s good health.
+Just like older people, senior pets sometimes need special care and attention.
+With continually improved technology, veterinarians can take a proactive approach to help maintain your older pet’s good health.
 Laboratory tests and health screenings can detect problems in very early stages so that treatment can be started before a disease progresses too far.
-Therefore, it gets increasingly important to assure that your pet has a wellness check and physical exam with the vet of your choice.
+Therefore, it becomes increasingly important that your pet receives regular wellness checks and physical exams with the vet of your choice.
 The longer a problem remains undetected, the more serious the outcome can be.
 Keeping your pets healthy throughout their entire life and helping them grow old gracefully are two of the best gifts you could ever give them.

-In considering bringing a new furry friend into your household, give some consideration to these ideas and suggestions offered by American Humane (www.americanhumane.org)
+In considering bringing a new kitty into your household, give some thought to these ideas and suggestions offered by American Humane (www.americanhumane.org)

-With the arrival of some real spring weather, May also brings National Pet Week and National be Kind to Animals Week.
-Ironically, both are celebrated at the same time, May 7 to 13, 2017.
+With the arrival of some real spring weather, May also brings National Pet Week, starting on May 3, 2020.

-In acknowledgement of National Pet Week, the American Veterinary Medical Association (www.avma.org) offers some basic ways to assure that your furry friend is as happy and healthy as possible.
+As a strong supporter of National Pet Week, the American Veterinary Medical Association (www.avma.org) offers some basic ways to assure that your furry friend is as happy and healthy as possible.
 For example, it’s important to give some thought and consideration to selecting the kind of pet that is best for your family and household.
 This means assuring as much as possible that family members can be responsible for meeting the various social and health needs of the pet you choose.
 If a dog is the addition to your family, encourage family members to provide regular exercise.
 Going out for a walk and for some playtime with the dog is always the best choice.
 Not only does it improve cardiovascular health but it helps maintain a healthy weight and support good mental health for all involved – human and canine!
-While we know that being overweight is often a problem for humans in the US, we are also learning that approximately 52% of dogs and 57% of cats in the US are also considered overweight or obese.
-If your pet is in this category, regular veterinary visits that include discussions about healthy food choices will help your dog or cat obtain a more appropriate weight.
-Adding regular physical activity to the daily routine helps to expend calories and use up all that extra energy.
-Other ways to assure a happy, healthy pet is to spay or neuter, and to develop a family or household emergency plan that includes your pet’s needs.
-For more information about National Pet Week, visit www.petweek.org.